rampatra/jbot/README.md

 7. `$ git push heroku master` - Push your code to Heroku.
 8. `$ heroku ps:scale web=1` - Start your application.

-You can now start talking with your Bot or send commands to your Slash Command or play with Incoming Webhooks ;)
+You can now start talking with your Bot, send commands to your Slash Command or play with Incoming Webhooks ;)